Slyyv17/Slyyv17/README.md

 - 👋 Hi, I’m @Slyyv17
 - 👀 I’m interested in ...
-Front-end web Development 💻🖤
+Fullstack Web Development 💻🖤
 - 🌱 I’m currently learning ...
-React.js and Tailwind CSS
+Java and Spring boot
 - 💞️ I’m looking to collaborate with a back-end developer and front-end web dev
 - 📫 How to reach me ... ememevictor08@gmail.com
 - 😄 Pronouns: ...
 Him🧍🏾‍♂️
 - ⚡ Fun fact: I love coding and I'm interested in anyone who love's it and I'm willing to learn more😊
+- I'll Create Softwares someday, BELIEVE!!!

 - I am Currently working on:
 - A Management App
+- Gamified Learning System
+- A School Database System

 <!---
 Slyyv17/Slyyv17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.